Registration: WFT Short Film Showcase - Online Only

 Up-to-date WFT Members and invitees, this is where you register to receive an online link for the Short Film Showcase.
+Please note this is NOT for the in person Showcase.

 If you have been invited to view the online screening, make sure to register with the same email address the invite was issued to.